 - Donate by Check: To make a donation by check make out the check to “LCFSV24i” and mail to LCFSV24i, 1229 Course View Circle, Virginia Beach, VA 23455.

-Below are a few examples of what your support can help our District Lions support the communities of Southeastern Virginia.
+Below are a few examples of how your support helps our District Lions support the communities of Southeastern Virginia.

 Child receives a visual screening with the SPOT camera that detects seven visual issues with the eye so they can be appropriately addressed by an optometrist.
 Thousands of children in southeastern Virginia are screened annually.
 The Charity Foundation supports this endeavor.